Macron outlines his vision for Europe to become an assertive global power as war in Ukraine rages on

 The social situation in France remains tense as Paris prepares to host the Olympic Games this summer, amid protests from teachers and police officers, and farmer demonstrations in recent weeks.
 The protests follow huge rallies last year against Macron's ultimately successful proposal to increase the retirement age from 62 to 64.

-Barbara Surk reported from Nice.
+Barbara Surk reported from Nice, France.
 Lorne Cook contributed to this report from Brussels.

 Credit: AP